SNagaAbhilash/cloud-engineer-test.web.app/README.md

 10.USING ELASTIC IP TO THE INSTANCE TO RUN 24/7:
 -------------------------------------------------------------------------------------------------------------------------------------------------
-Step 1: Allocate an Elastic IP Address
+Step 1: TO Allocate an Elastic IP Address
 Log in to the AWS Management Console:
 Go to AWS Management Console.
 Navigate to the EC2 Dashboard: